Swizec/react-d3-workshop/src/pages/1-lay-of-the-land.md

 Then webapps became bigger and more complex. jQuery code started to look like spaghetti.
 You couldn't tell the difference between code that's worrying about *how* to render something and code that's deciding *what* to render.

-Backbone helped but it was cumbersome and awkward.
+Backbone, remember Backbone?
+It helped but it was cumbersome and awkward.
 Been using it professionally since before version 1 ...
 0.6, I think.
 If you're still using Backbone and you're struggling, I share your pain.
 My day job is 80% Backbone.

 Angular wasn't much better.